apache/spark/docs/apache-airflow/best-practices.rst

     {{ var.json.<variable_name> }}

+For security purpose, you're recommended to use the :ref:`Secrets Backend<secrets_backend_configuration>` for any variable that contains sensitive data.

-An alternative option is to use environment variables in the top-level python code or use Environment Variables to create and manage Airflow variables. to manage Airflow Variables.
-This will avoid new connections to Airflow metadata DB every time Airflow parses the python file.
+An alternative option is to use environment variables in the top-level Python code or use environment variables to create and manage Airflow variables.
+This will avoid new connections to Airflow metadata DB every time Airflow parses the Python file.
 For more information, see: :ref:`managing_variables`.

 Top level Python Code
 ---------------------